ssfc/LORR24/readme/Prepare_Your_Submission.md

 ### Timing parameters for default planner and scheduler

-At every timestep, we will ask your planner to compute the next valid action for each robot subject to a given `time_limit` in ms. The `time_limit` is given as an input parameter to the `compute()` function of `entry.cpp`, which is then passed to `TaskScheduler::plan()` and `MAPFPlanner::plan()`.
+At every timestep, we will ask your planner to compute the next valid action for each robot subject to a given `time_limit` in ms. The `time_limit` is given as an input parameter to the `compute()` function of `Entry.cpp`, which is then passed to `TaskScheduler::plan()` and `MAPFPlanner::plan()`.
 Note that, for `TaskScheduler::plan()` and `MAPFPlanner::plan()` the start time of the current timestep begins at `env->plan_start_time`, indicating the scheduler and the planner should return actions before `env->plan_start_time` plus `time_limit` ms. This is a soft limit, which means if you do not return actions before the `time_limit` elapses, the simulator will continue, and all robots will wait in place until the next planning episode.

 The default scheduler and default planner run in a sequential manner.
 The default scheduler uses `time_limit/2` as the timelimit to compute schedules.
 The default planner uses the remaining time, after the scheduler returns, to compute collision-free actions.